ShaulAb/plotly-cheatsheet/vis_guide.md

        * Use: Comparing a quantitative measure across different categories.
        * Plotly Graph(s):
            * `Histogram` appropriate for discrete variable with a maximum of 3 categories. in case of higher cardinality use `Box plot` or `Violin plot`
-           * `Box plot`: appropriate for discrete variable with a maximum of 7 categories. in case of higher cardinality collect the top 6 and the rest as "others"
+           * `Box plot` appropriate for discrete variable with a maximum of 7 categories. in case of higher cardinality collect the top 6 and the rest as "others"
-           * `Violin plot`: appropriate for discrete variable with a maximum of 7 categories. in case of higher cardinality collect the top 6 and the rest as "others"
+           * `Violin plot` appropriate for discrete variable with a maximum of 7 categories. in case of higher cardinality collect the top 6 and the rest as "others"

    * **2.4 Spatial Data (Latitude, Longitude)**